salmassari/Crawlingdata/README.md

-This repo Enhacned the source code to crawling data.
+This repo improved the source code to crawling data.

 ###### The tool is sourced from: https://github.com/tsantalis/RefactoringMiner.